laudep/mobile-flashcards/docs/README.md

 Users can add and remove decks to which any number of cards containing questions and answers can be added.
 After adding cards to a deck a quiz can be taken.

 Note: This app has only been tested for Android devices.
+The code dates from 2018 and is dated.

 ## Table of Contents